 Sleep Apnoea and Brain Fog

-We have presented the various side effects of sleep apnoea.
-Untreated sleep apnoea not only impacts a person’s daytime activities, but also his quality of life, and susceptibility to high risk medical conditions.
-Morbidity is a consequence of sleep apnoea, and in extreme, to mortality.
+Untreated sleep apnoea not only impacts a person’s daytime activities but also their quality of life and susceptibility to high risk medical conditions.
+Morbidity is a consequence of sleep apnoea and in extreme to mortality.

 Cognitive performance is also affected.
 There are studies that indicate that sleep apnoea leads to slow thinking, lower intelligence quotient, poor creativeness, and brain fog.